Prenuptial & Postnuptial

 Why Do You Need a Family Law Attorney?

-Both you and your future spouse must have separate legal representation to review and sign this legal agreement.
-While it’s not illegal to sign without one, it’s easy to create an illegal contract that won’t hold up in court if it’s not reviewed by an attorney.
-These agreements must conform to the established Florida law, or they can be invalidated.
-Both parties should have copies of the prenuptial agreement before marriage to avoid invalidation.
+Like other states, in Florida, you and your future spouse must have separate legal representation to review and sign this legal agreement.
+While it’s not illegal to sign without an attorney, it’s easy to create an illegal contract that won’t hold up in court if it’s not reviewed by a prenup lawyer in Orlando.

-Contact C. Alvarez For Legal Information
+Contact C. Alvarez Law for More Information

 Prenuptial and postnuptial agreements remain touchy subjects between spouses for understandable reasons.
 They will continue to have bad connotations as long as they are treated as a sign of distrust.
 If you’re offered a prenup or want to offer a prenup, you don’t have to respond or suggest in a way that signifies a lack of trust.